 Materials

-All document images are reproduced with the kind permission of the Hellenic Ministry of Culture and Sports and are intended for personal, non-profit use only.
-The rights of the depicted documents belong to the Hellenic Ministry of Culture and Sports (Greek Law 3028/2002). © Hellenic Ministry of Culture and Sports / Hellenic Cultural Resources Managing and Development Organization (HCRMDO)
+All document images are reproduced with the kind permission of the Hellenic Ministry of Culture and are intended for personal, non-profit use only.
+The rights of the depicted documents belong to the Hellenic Ministry of Culture (Greek Law 3028/2002).

 Terms of use

 Texts are reproduced with the kind permission of their respective authors.
-Their limited re-use in scholarly works is allowed according to standard academic practices.
-In this case, please include a reference to LiBER in the following form:
+Their limited re-use in scholarly works is permitted according to standard academic practice.
+To cite a Linear B document, please use the "Cite this document" box at the bottom of the relevant page.

 Development